Original air date: April 22, 2006

 - Life Will Kill You: When Victoria mentions the legend that whoever possesses the Koh-i-Noor must surely die, the Doctor points out that the same is true of anything if you wait long enough.

-- Men Are the Expendable Gender: Lots of people are eaten by the werewolf and all of them are male.
-It passes over the lady of the house and her servants.
-The lower-ranking monks aren't seen to be killed, but it's not all that likely they'd have survived for long in Victorian Britain, which was only too happy to punish traitors by death.
+- Men Are the Expendable Gender: All of the werewolf's victims are the men of the house.
+It passes over Lady Isobel and the maids, because they had the good fortune to wind up in the mistletoe-filled kitchen.
+The lower-ranking monks standing guard outside the house aren't seen to be killed, but it's not all that likely they'd have survived for long in Victorian Britain, at a time when they were only too happy to punish traitors to the Crown by hanging.

 The Doctor: Well, they were bald, athletic, your wife's away...
 I just thought you were happy.

-- Never Mess with Granny: Queen Victoria, having already had several attempts on her life, carries a gun.
+- Never Mess with Granny: 60-year-old Queen Victoria, having already had several attempts on her life, carries a gun in her purse.